 The FMC will hold information about staff, volunteers and other professionals.
 The FMC will process, information about staff, volunteers and other professionals in a way that is necessary to manage the FMC’s agreed relationship with that individual.

 Holding and sharing information

 When we use information for the purposes set out above, we may transfer and disclose it to:

-- persons acting on our behalf, including contractors who deliver or enable us to carry out the above tasks who will hold, process, transfer and disclose it in accordance with our data protection procedures.
-These recipients may also process, transfer and disclose to third parties information for the purposes set out above in accordance with our data protection procedures.
-A list of those who hold you data and act on our behalf can be provided on request.
-Please e-mail email@example.com to make such a request.
+- persons acting on our behalf, including contractors who deliver or enable us to carry out the above tasks who will hold, process, transfer and use it on our behalf.
+These recipients may also process, transfer and disclose to third parties information for the purposes set out above.
+A list of those who hold your data and act on our behalf can be provided on request.
+Please e-mail firstname.lastname@example.org to make such a request;

 - the public, in the case of information about mediators’ professional status and qualifications and mediators’ public contact information;